kct2020/mddiag/README.md

-# MDmap
+# MDdiag

-MDmap is my working title for a free markdown-based mind map project.
+MDdiag (formerly MDmap) is my working title for a free markdown-based mind map project.
 To start, I'll use [mermaid](https://mermaid.js.org/syntax/mindmap.html).
 Because it's available immediately in GitHub.
 I'm aware of [markmap](https://markmap.js.org/).
 But I haven't investigated it, or any other alternatives.
 Because that is beyond my current scope for this project.

 Note that this is a learning project for me.
 Which means that I'm using it to gain practical experience of developing free mindmaps using mermaid markdown in this free GitHub repository.
 So it is not a complete guide.
 Though I hope I can develop it into one.
 Complete with examples and usable templates.

-## MDmap Purpose & Scope
+## MDdiag Purpose & Scope

 My immediate purpose is to find an alternative for MindMup.
 Because I no longer want to pay for its premium features.
 Noting that it is great value for commercial projects.
 But, in retirement, I'm looking for free options for all my Internet services.

 To that end, my scope starts with looking at all my use cases for MindMup.
-Then assessing if these can be converted to MDmap.
+Then assessing if these can be converted to MDdiag.
 But prior to that, I will summarize [mermaid](https://mermaid.js.org/syntax/mindmap.html) for:

 - Syntax
 - Shapes